News Details

 Scenario Recommended Fill Typical Use Case ZION Recommendation

-Single cable in conduit Up to 100% Feeder runs, single backbone Keep moderate for easier pulling and upgrades
+Single cable in conduit Up to 100% Single feeder, single coax trunk Still leave margin for easier pulling and replacement

-New multi-cable installation ≤ 40% fill Office, commercial, data center Standard design target for ZION copper cables
+New multi-cable installation ≤ 40% Office, commercial, data center Default design target for Ethernet and coax bundles

-Future cable additions ≤ 60% fill Retrofit, expansions Plan spare capacity at initial design stage
+Future cable additions ≤ 60% Retrofit or expansion Plan spare capacity at the initial design stage

-High-power PoE bundles ≤ 30–35% fill PoE+/PoE++ to APs, cameras, lighting Increase conduit size and reduce bundle density
+High-power PoE bundles ≤ 30–35% PoE+/PoE++ to cameras, APs, lighting Increase conduit size and reduce bundle density

-The underlying math is straightforward.
+The calculation is straightforward.
 You only need the outer diameter (OD) of the cable and the inner diameter (ID) of the conduit.
-ZION provides OD data in every datasheet to make this step easy.
+For mixed cable bundles, calculate each cable type by area and then add the results together.

 Acable = π × (OD / 2)2